Efficient Terrain Stochastic Differential Efficient Terrain Stochastic Differential Equations for Multipurpose Digital Elevation Model Restoration: Methodology

 \paragraph{\textbf{The forward process}} In the forward process, noise is progressively added to the DEM until it becomes Gaussian noise.
 With $p_0$ being the initial distribution of the DEM data, $t\in [0, T]$ denotes the continuous time variable.
 The degeneration process, including resolution decrease, and void simulation, is considered a diffusion process in the form of SDE:

 where $f(\cdot)$ is the drift function, $g(\cdot)$ is the dispersion function, and $\omega$ is a standard Wiener process, with $x(0)\in \mathbb{R}^d$ being an initial condition and $x(T)\in \mathbb{R}^d$ being the final state.
-Our goal is to learn an SDE that gradually converts the data distribution into a fixed Gaussian noise.
+ET-SDE learns to gradually transform the data distribution into a fixed Gaussian noise, and then restore the high-quality DEM using the inverse process.

-Given the input pairs $[D_{LQ}, D_{HQ}]$, Eq.~\ref{eq:sde_forward} is concretized as the analytically tractable version presented in \cite{ir-sde}.
+Given the input pairs $[D_{LQ}, D_{HQ}]$, to enable a tractable solution, Eq.~\ref{eq:sde_forward} is then transformed to the simplified version:

 where $\theta_t$ indicates the speed of the mean-reversion, and $\sigma_t$ indicates the stochastic volatility.